samuellapnadia/advprog-modul6/README.md

 The key change was extracting the first request line and checking if it matches "GET / HTTP/1.1".
 If the request is valid, the server responds with hello.html; otherwise, it returns a 404.html page with a "404 Not Found" status.
 This change ensures that the server can handle unknown paths in a better way instead of always displaying the same content.

 Through this implementation, I gained a deeper understanding of handling HTTP requests dynamically in Rust.
 It is important to correctly parse the request and structure the response headers to follow proper HTTP standards.
 I also learned the importance of sending the correct status codes and content types, which are essential for web development.

+# REFLECTION NOTES - COMMIT 4

+In this milestone, I simulated a slow response by adding a 10-second delay when accessing the /sleep endpoint.
+While handling this request, the server pauses execution, causing the response to be delayed.
+However, the server still processes other requests before the delay if they arrive first.
+This demonstrates a key limitation of single-threaded servers—requests are handled sequentially, and long-running tasks can slow down subsequent ones.
+To improve performance, multithreading is needed to handle multiple requests in parallel.
+Implementing this will enhance user experience by making it smoother.